Ayushsaha103/2023_URSCA_Research_Project/README.md

 ## PART 2
 ### Intelligent Algorithm for Optimization of Vehicle Travel

-Concept: predict traffic flow in future at various street intersections, using Graph Neural Network
+Concept: predict future traffic flow at various street intersections, using Graph Neural Network

 Development: Deep Learning algorithms GTNN model and LSTM model implemented from scratch, in C++